 Long-lived assets to be held and used are required to be reviewed for impairment whenever events or changes in circumstances indicate that the carrying amount of an asset may not be recoverable.
-Crude oil and natural gas properties accounted for using the full cost method of accounting are excluded from this requirement but continue to be subject to the full cost method’s impairment rules.
-There was no impairment of other long-lived assets recorded for the three and nine months ended September 30, 2017 and 2016.
+Proved oil and natural gas properties accounted for using the full cost method of accounting are excluded from this requirement but continue to be subject to the full cost method’s impairment rules.
+There was no impairment of other long-lived assets recorded for the years ended December 31, 2020, 2019 and 2018.

 New Accounting Pronouncements

-From time to time, new accounting pronouncements are issued by the Financial Accounting Standards Board (“FASB”) that are adopted by the Company as of the specified effective date.
+From time to time, new accounting pronouncements are issued by the FASB that are adopted by the Company as of the specified effective date.
 If not discussed, management believes that the impact of recently issued standards, which are not yet effective, will not have a material impact on the Company’s financial statements upon adoption.